Summer Day Camps

 • Cost: Varies according to theme, $170-220 per week

-• Registration: Brochures are available from the Rady Centre or online.
+• Registration: Information is available on the website.
 Register directly with the Rady Centre.

 Activities range from sports, gym time, swimming, outdoor play, some excursions and more.